AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/commerce-version.md

 1. Add and commit the file to your branch.

-1. Push the file to your Integration branch.
+1. Push the file to your integration branch.

 1. Continue with the upgrade process.